mrkkrp/markkarpov.com/tutorial/th.md

 ```

 (Why it lives in `Language.Haskell.TH.Syntax` and not in
-`Language.Haskell.TH` is beyond me, what has it to do with syntax?)
+`Language.Haskell.TH` is beyond me.
+What does it have to do with syntax?)

 ## Example 3: the `file-embed` package